Qualifications

 Staff Housing

-dresser.
+The house is fully furnished with all the basics you will need.
+Each bedroom comes equipped with a twin bed, lamp, desk, closet, and dresser.
 The kitchen has basic kitchenware and a dishwasher.
-The living room has a couch, coffee table,
+The living room has a couch, coffee table, and a TV/DVD player.

 Other Perks

-Pro-deals with select outfitters
+-Pro-deals with select outfitters

-Financial assistance for one outdoor education related conference
+-$150 towards an outdoor education related conference

-One paid day to visit and observe another environmental education program in the region
+-One paid day to visit and observe another environmental education program in the region

 OFF THE CLOCK

-Driving Times to
+Driving Times to Local Attractions

 We are about...